Xevion/v2.xevion.dev/_posts/2023-07-26-race-conditions-in-signal-handlers.md

   43   │ CapPrm: 0000000000000000
 ```

-We're interested in SigCgt, which is a bitmask of signals that are caught by the process.
+We're interested in `SigCgt` (line 41), which is a bitmask of signals that are caught by the process.
 The specific bit depends on the platform, but in Python, this can be found in the signal module:

 ```python
 >>> from signal import SIGUSR1